kata198/func_timeout/README.rst

 		'''

-**set_timeout**
+**func_set_timeout**

 This is a decorator you can use on functions to apply func_timeout.

-Takes a single argument -- timeout.
+Takes two arguments, "timeout" and "allowOverride"

+If "allowOverride" is present, an optional keyword argument is added to the wrapped function, 'forceTimeout'.
+When provided, this will override the timeout used on this function.

+The "timeout" parameter can be either a number (for a fixed timeout), or a function/lambda.
+If a function/lambda is used, it will be passed the same arguments as the called function was passed.
+It should return a number which will be used as the timeout for that paticular run.
+For example, if you have a method that calculates data, you'll want a higher timeout for 1 million records than 50 records.

 Example:

-	@set_timeout(2.5)
+	@func_set_timeout(2.5)

 	def myFunction(self, arg1, arg2):

 		...

 **FunctionTimedOut**

-Exception raised if the function times out
+Exception raised if the function times out.

+Has a "retry" method which takes the following arguments:

+	* No argument - Retry same args, same function, same timeout

+	* Number argument - Retry same args, same function, provided timeout

+	* None - Retry same args, same function, no timeout

 Example
 -------